 Note: Students who have not completed Earth Science I have the option of taking the SOL test in Earth Science and earning a verified science credit.
 This course is a higher-level science that can be considered by students with mathematics competency.

-Grade: 11, 12 Prerequisites: 2 science credits
+School Level: High School Grade: 11, 12 Length: full year Prerequisites: 2 science credits

 Earth Science II: Oceanography